karenjiang94/CSX_450_1_Project_1/README.md

 <pre><code> docker exec container_id jupyter notebook list </code></pre>

 A url address with http://localhost:8888/?token= ... will generate.
-Open a browser window and relace the localhost with the public IP address from the created AWS serve.
+Open a browser window and relace the localhost with the public IP address from the created AWS serve, along with the token provided in the url.
+If all goes well, you should now have Jupyter up and running on your browser.
+Go forth data scientist!